bxparks/AceSegment/examples/MemoryBenchmark/README.md

   into a single `draw(group, elementPattern)` method.
 * Reduce flash by 20-50 bytes on AVR by merging `Renderer` into `SegmentDisplay`.
+* Reduce flash by 100-200 bytes on AVR, SAMD21, STM32 and ESP8266 by
+  templatizing the `SegmentDisplay` on `NUM_DIGITS` and `NUM_SUBFIELDS`, and merging `patterns` and `brightnesses` arrays directly into `SegmentDisplay`.
+  Flash usage actually goes up by ~40 bytes on Teensy3.2, but it has enough flash memory.

 ## Arduino Nano